 - Wiring of the inflatable airbag system (SIR)

-After any collision, a number of checks must be made, whether the airbags have deployed or not:
+After any collision, there are a number of checks that need to be performed, regardless of whether the airbags deployed or not:

 - Check the dimensions of the steering column.

-- Inspect the knee buffers and attachment points for deformation, kinks, cracks or other damage.
+- Inspect the knee bolsters and mounting points for deformation, bending, cracks or other damage.

-- Inspect the instrument panel and steering column reinforcement for deformation, kinks, cracks or other damage.
+- Inspect the instrument panel and steering column reinforcement pad for deformation, bending, cracks, or other damage.

-- Inspect the instrument panel supports for deformation, kinks, cracks, or other damage.
+- Inspect the instrument panel supports for deformation, bending, cracks or other damage.

 - Inspect the seat belts and anchor points.
 See Section 8A, Seat Belts.